idris-Ak/soil-fullstack-webapp/README.md

 - When users are prompted to login for the cart and diet planner, they will be redirected to the profile page instead of the cart/diet planner page after successfully logging in, as per the specifications.
 - Images and icons are stored in the public folder.
 - More product information and the reviews can be displayed by clicking on the product image or name.
+- The reviews have a maximum character limit of 100 characters as per the specifications.

 ## ER Diagram
 - 'NN' stands for 'Not Null'